Az3rate/aznet/README.md

 ## Continuous Integration (CI)

 A GitHub Actions workflow is set up to automatically run all tests on every push and pull request to the `main` branch.
 See `.github/workflows/ci.yml` for details.

+## Contributors

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started, code style, and submitting pull requests.